ocadni/annfore/README.md

 ANNforE can compute the probability to each individuals to be susceptible, infected or recovered at a given time from a list of contacts and partial observations.
 ANNforE, in the same time, can infer the parameters of the propagation model (like the probability of infection <span>&lambda;</span>).

-The apporach is based on the autoregressive probability apporoximation of hte postieror probability of the inference problem.
+The apporach is based on the autoregressive probability apporoximation of the postieror probability of the inference problem.
 See the [work](https://arxiv.org/abs/2111.03383).

 # setup